 In addition to the general provisions set forth in § 62-6 of the Municipal Code, the following regulations shall also apply to solicitors in the Center City Vending District, the Marina Vending District and the Harbortown Vending District:

-No person shall place, stop, operate or sell from a vending unit or place, sell or attempt to sell any food or merchandise or place any equipment used in vending operations on the public sidewalk or in a public place except in locations specifically designated by the City for vending activities.
+No person shall place, stop, operate or sell from a vending unit or place, sell or attempt to sell any merchandise or place any equipment used in vending operations on the public sidewalk or in a public place except in locations specifically designated by the City for vending activities.
 In order to facilitate pedestrian and bus movement along Main Street, no designated vending space shall be located within 30 feet beyond a bus shelter (on the side of the shelter from which a bus leaves the shelter) or 90 feet in advance of a bus shelter (on the side of the shelter from which a bus approaches).

-No person shall place, locate, operate or sell from a vending unit on a public sidewalk or place any food, merchandise or equipment on any public sidewalk in such a manner that a portion of the sidewalk at least eight feet in width is not maintained free and clear of obstructions to pedestrian traffic.
+No person shall place, locate, operate or sell from a vending unit on a public sidewalk or place any merchandise or equipment on any public sidewalk in such a manner that a portion of the sidewalk at least eight feet in width is not maintained free and clear of obstructions to pedestrian traffic.

-No person shall load or unload a vending unit, or food or merchandise or equipment to be used in vending activities, from a vehicle on Main Street.
+No person shall load or unload a vending unit, or merchandise or equipment to be used in vending activities, from a vehicle on Main Street.
 The commercial loading/unloading zones designated by the Traffic Control Board on intersecting streets must be used for this purpose.

 No person shall engage in business as a solicitor or attempt to engage in business as a solicitor from a parking space on a public street except from a motorized vending unit that is not greater than 28 feet in length and which is licensed and able to be operated on the public streets of New York State.
 No trailers shall be used for such purpose.

-The Chief of Police may promulgate rules and regulations governing solicitors, commercial travelers and special promotional events so as to provide for the orderly operation of their business and to ensure the public safety and the peace and tranquillity of the public streets, sidewalks and places.
+The Chief of Police may promulgate rules and regulations governing solicitors, commercial travelers and special promotional events so as to provide for the orderly operation of their business and to ensure the public safety and the peace and tranquility of the public streets, sidewalks and places.